Mechanical Vibrations with Python

 from pylab import cos, pi, arange, sqrt, pi, array, array

 The system is represented as a python function, MassSpringDamper.
-The parameters can be easily adjusted to by changing the variables within this function
+The parameters prednisone can be easily adjusted to by changing the variables within this function

 In [14]: